 - Under 65 with a disability and receiving Social Security Disability Insurance (SSDI) payments for more than 24 months

 - Any age with end-stage renal disease or ALS

-- You need to be a U.S. citizen or permanent resident for five consecutive years.
+- You must be a U.S. citizen or permanent resident for five consecutive years.

 Three Ways to sign up for Original Medicare:

 2. Call Social Security at 1-800-772-1213 (TTY 1-800-325-0788) to apply over the phone or to request an application

 3. Apply at your local Social Security office